fbpx

 Mercatino delle Strenne

 Perugia is a town perched on the top of a hill in Umbria, well known for its medieval charm, winding streets, and rich history.
-During the holiday season, the Rocca Paolina, a historic fortress, transforms into an underground Christmas market.
+The Rocca Paolina, a historic fortress, transforms into an underground Christmas market during the holiday season.
 This unique market features stalls set up in ancient vaults and tunnels, where artisans sell everything from handmade candles to knitted goods and, my personal favorite, chocolates.

 Perugia is famous for its chocolate, and the chocolate artisans here make every flavor you can think of and every shape.
 The rustic 100% chocolate “tools” are a sight to be seen and include everything from chocolate hammers, wrenches, screws, scissors that open and close, and more.
 The incredible underground aspect of this market and the smell of hot chocolate in the air make the Perugia market unforgettable.